Anthony Powell: Writing

+Powell returned to novel writing, and began to ponder a long novel sequence.
+Over the next 30 years, he produced his major work: A Dance to the Music of Time.
 The title of the multivolume series is taken from the painting of the same name by Poussin, which hangs in the Wallace Collection.
-Its characters, many modelled loosely on real people, surface, vanish, and reappear throughout the sequence.
-It is not, however, a roman à clef.
+The cycle of novels, narrated by a protagonist with experiences and perspectives similar to Powell's own, follows the trajectory of the author's own life, offering a vivid portrayal of the intersection of bohemian life with high society between 1921 and 1971.
+Its characters, many modelled loosely on real people, surface, vanish, and reappear throughout the sequence but Powell claimed that it was not a roman à clef.
 The characters are drawn from the upper classes, their marriages and affairs, and their bohemian acquaintances.
+Powell was awarded the 1957 James Tait Black Memorial Prize for the fourth volume, At Lady Molly's.
+The eleventh volume, Temporary Kings, received the W. H. Smith Prize in 1974.

 In parallel with his creative writing, Powell served as the primary fiction reviewer for the Times Literary Supplement.
 He served as literary editor of Punch from 1953 to 1959.
 From 1958 to 1990, he was a regular reviewer for The Daily Telegraph, resigning after a vitriolic personal attack on him by Auberon Waugh appeared in that newspaper.
 He also reviewed occasionally for The Spectator.
+Many of Powell's book reviews were republished in two volumes of critical essays, Miscellaneous Verdicts (1990) and Under Review (1992).

-He published two more novels, O, How the Wheel Becomes It!
+Between 1976 and 1982, Powell published four volumes of memoirs with the overall title of To Keep the Ball Rolling, followed by two more novels: O, How the Wheel Becomes It!
 (1983) and The Fisher King (1986).

-He reprinted many of his book reviews in two volumes of critical essays, Miscellaneous Verdicts (1990) and Under Review (1992).
-Several volumes of Journals, covering 1982 to 1992, appeared between 1995 and 1997.
+Several volumes of Powell's Journals, covering 1982 to 1992, appeared between 1995 and 1997.
 His Writer's Notebook was published posthumously in 2001, and a third volume of critical essays, Some Poets, Artists, and a Reference for Mellors, appeared in 2005.
-Between 1976 and 1982, he published four volumes of memoirs with the overall title of To Keep the Ball Rolling.